Assorion/FNF-Assorion-Mirror/README.md

 ## What is Assorion Engine?

-Assorion Engine is effectively the Arch Linux of Friday Night Funkin Engines.
+Assorion Engine is effectively the Arch Linux of Friday Night Funkin' Engines.
-All original base Friday Night Funkin code has been replaced with more efficient, optimized code.
+All original base Friday Night Funkin' code has been replaced with more efficient, optimized code.

 Assorion Engine doesn't have mods folder capabilities planned and it won't be implemented.
 In addition to cutscenes, events, discordRPC, etc., most other features will have to be added yourself,